|Avg Temps f.

 800ft /~10.5 miles

-Course Description (adapted from race website): The 100 mile course will incorporate five ~20 mile loops on trails that feature rolling single track through the Sonoran Desert.
-100 kilometer runners will compete 3 loops.
-Loops are run “washing machine” style, meaning each is reversed.
-Each loop features a gentle 800 foot climb from the start/finish at Javelina Jeadquarters to the high point near the foothills of the McDowell Mountain range.
-The trail dips in and out of wash beds on the far side of the course before descending back to the start finish.
-The trail is a mix of hard packed granite, rocks and sand.
+The 100k runners complete 3 loops while the 100m runners complete 5, and they are run “washing machine” style, meaning each is reversed.
+Each loop has a gentle 800 foot climb from the start/finish at Javelina Jeadquarters to the high point near the foothills of the McDowell Mountain range.
+The trail dips in and out of wash beds on the far side of the course and the footing is a mix of hard packed granite, rocks and sand.
+Total gain for each loop is ~1580 feet.

 Lessons Learned from Race Reports

-- You will need a headlamp at the start of the 100 miler
+- You will need a headlamp at the start of the 100 miler, though you can get away with a small one given you’re around so many runners.

 - Be prepared for very hot, exposed daytime running, and cold nighttime running once the sun goes down.
 Have layers on you after 3pm.